ricardoquesada/solo-solo/README.txt

 HOW TO PLAY THE GAME:

-Move the cursor around the screen with the mouse.

-Press the left mouse button to fire the ducks.
+Move your "head".
+And try to hit the "goal" ball with your "tail"
+Use the arrow keys to control your "head".

 LICENSE:

-This game skellington is placed in the Public Domain.
+GNU GPL v3

+CREDITS:
+  .
+SoloSolo team: Ricardo Quesada
+  . using pyglet & cocos2d
+  . using code from the game Tetrico (by the cocos2d team) .
+Music: by Ben Akusto ( http://www.jamendo.com/en/album/5378 )
+  .
+Sound effects: from the game Tetrico (by the cocos2d team)